sigma-andex/purescript-httpurple/docs/Middleware.md

     composedRouter = middleware "A" <<< middleware "B" $ router
 ```

-When this HTTPure server receives a request, the logs will include:
+When this HTTPurple 🪁 server receives a request, the logs will include:

 ```
 Starting Middleware A